 The problem with negative cash flow is most investors underestimate the money they will have to spend on their rental properties.
-There is also no guarantee the market value of your property will rise or when they will rise.
-Given enough time real estate will probably appreciate, but it could also go down in value before that happens.
+There is also no guarantee the market value of your property will rise or when it will rise.
+Given enough time, real estate will probably appreciate, but it could also go down in value before that happens.
 How long can you continue to pay money into a property every month?
 Eventually, people run out of money and are forced to sell, sometimes for less than they bought a property for.
 If you have positive cash flow, you won’t have to sell and you won’t want to sell, because it is putting money in your pocket.

 Another issue that people forget about is maintenance.
 You have to budget for maintenance items every month.
 I figure 10% to 20% of my monthly rents will go to maintenance, depending on the age and condition of a property.
 If you don’t account for maintenance you may not make any money on your rentals.

 On my rentals my average mortgage payments range from $400 to $600 including taxes and insurance and my rents range from $1,100 to $1,500 a month.
 After accounting for possible maintenance and vacancies, my cash flow is about $500 a month.

 It takes time to manage a rental property as well.
 You will have to find tenants, create a lease, account for expenses and income properly and make sure everyone pays on time.
 You could also hire a property manager to do all this for you for about 8% to 10% of the monthly rents, but you have to budget for that expense as well.